riskchips69/nitro-regen-bot/regen bot/readme.md

 3. Install Modules -> (type `npm i` in cmd prompt it will install automatically)

-4. Filled `config.json` with correct details
+4. Fill `config.json` with correct details

 HOW TO USE THE BOT